OscarKodes/100-Days-of-Data-Projects/README.md

 - Decided on two research topics

-	- Classification: Given a Pokemon's features of base stats, experience requirements, catch rate, height, weight, and generation number, could we reliably classify if that Pokemon's Primary Type is "Dragon?"
+	- Classification: Given a Pokemon's features of base stats, experience requirements, catch rate, height, weight, and generation number, could we reliably classify if a Pokemon is a Dragon Type?

 	- Regression: Can we create a regression model that predicts a Pokemon's HP stat?

 - Cleaned and prepared Pokemon data

+    - Removed Mega evolutions because they might have different stats

 	- Standardized continuous variables